Our Team

 Chad Henney

-Director, Behaviour Support Practitioner & Provisional Psychologist
+Director, Behaviour Support Practitioner, and Provisional Psychologist

 MPsych(Clinical) In Progress, GradDipProfPsych, GradDipPsych, BA, Assoc MAPS

-Chad is not currently accepting new clients.
+Chad is currently accepting new psychology clients.

 -